Acceptance and Assessment Rates

-Vestries will complete the withdrawal form and insure the proper signatures are on the form.
-We prefer there are three signatures but will accept two.
+Vestries will need to complete the withdrawal form and insure the proper signatures are on the form.
+Three signatures are preferred, but two are acceptable.
 The completed DIT Distribution form should then be scanned and emailed to the accounting office.
 For withdrawals in excess of $5,000 the accounting office may contact the parish to confirm the withdrawal.
 The accounting office will then forward the request to the custodian who will process the request within the next two business days.
 A copy of the request will be kept on file at the diocesan office.

 Deposits to existing accounts:

-Traditional Mail – vestries will approve, complete and sign the DIT Contribution Form and mail to the custodian with a check; also email a copy of the completed and signed deposit form to both the accounting office.
+Traditional Mail – vestries will approve, complete and sign the DIT Contribution Form and mail to the custodian with a check; also email a copy of the completed and signed deposit form to both the custodian and the accounting office.